kalenchang/harMLny/harmony/plan.md

 - need to fix chord generation in hybrid.py so that we can generate non-diatonic chords
 - then check for dependencies of non-diatonic chords :) we should also listen to a bunch of harmonizations and see what sounds "good" and what doesn't:
-- ex. alternating between 2 and 4 too much is bad, maybe should only be one way
+- ex. alternating between 2 and 4 (or any two chords) too much is bad, maybe should only be one way
 - 4 - 1 alternation too much is also bad, maybe only for certain cadences or something
 - too many repeated chords bad
 - too many bdim chords bad
 - etc

+2/27/21
+- note for kalen: melody d to e (causes melodic/harmonic clashes)
+- fixed chord generation so it is based on scale degrees and roman numerals
+- grouped together ii/IV into S and V/viio into D
+- need to do:
+  - after scoring, create a disambiguator for the S chords and the D chords
+  - disambiguate with both melodic and harmonic cues. should be no harmonic/harmonic clashes, only melodic/harmonic clashes
+  - add non-diatonic chords!